Quinten Dormady: Orlando Guardians

 On November 16, 2022, Dormady was assigned to the Orlando Guardians of the XFL.
 He made his debut in the XFL late in the fourth quarter in reserve for starter Paxton Lynch.
-He would throw a 51-yard touchdown pass to Andrew Jamiel to score the second, and final, touchdown of the game for the Guardians.
+He threw a 51-yard touchdown pass to Andrew Jamiel to score the second, and final, touchdown of the game for the Guardians.

 He was released on March 3, 2023, after allegedly giving a rival team plays from the Guardians' playbook.
 He was reinstated a day later, on March 4, 2023, when the league released a statement saying they would be investigating into the situation.
 He was subsequently placed on the team's reserve list.
 After undergoing a third-party investigation, it was found that there was no substantial proof behind the allegations, and Dormady was added back to the active roster.
 Dormady would later claim that the XFL, despite exonerating Dormady, still deducted a $5,000 fine from his pay for the incident.
 He made his first career start on March 25, 2023, against the Seattle Sea Dragons after a 0–5 start under Lynch.
 In the game he completed 24 of 44 passes for 243 yards alongside five rushes for 43 yards.
 Despite a turnover-free game from Dormady, the Guardians could not break the twenty-point threshold and fell to the Sea Dragons 19–26.